Kavi-Cs/Chaos-Map-Visualizer/README.md

 ## Future Improvements

 - Animated Cobweb Diagram
-- Lyapunov Spectrum
+- Lyapunov Spectrum vs. Parameter
 - Orbit Diagram
 - Interactive Parameter Slider
-- Data Export (CSV)
+- Export Data to CSV
-- Save Figures
+- Save Figures as PNG/PDF
-- Additional Chaotic Maps (Henon, Ikeda, Sine, Circle)
+- Additional Chaotic Maps
+  - Hénon Map
+  - Ikeda Map
+  - Sine Map
+  - Circle Map

 ---

 ## Author

 **Kaveesha**

 Department of Physics

-University Project on Nonlinear Dynamical Systems
+Project: **Dynamical Systems Explorer – Chaos Visualization Using Logistic and Tent Maps**

 ---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+## Acknowledgements

+This project was developed as an educational tool for studying nonlinear dynamical systems and chaos theory using Python.
+It demonstrates classical discrete-time maps and standard visualization techniques widely used in mathematics and physics.